 Most of us are so used to being bombarded with information that stimulates our brains, on such a constant basis, that it would be a shock for most to go back in time thirty years, never mind our caveman days.
 To truly give our mind a chance to recharge we need very low levels of stimulus, such as reading, listening to music, or of course meditation, yoga or any form of light exercise.

 Establishing an opportunity to relax every day for fifteen minutes will make it far easier to consistently manage and reduce stress, rather than collapsing on a Sunday, after a heavy week, and calling that relaxation.
 The stress bucket metaphor is again a useful reminder in this circumstance.
 Also relaxing at times when you are not stressed has far more impact and benefit in managing potential stress over the long term, compared to attempting to relax when you are already stressed.

 Fight or flight (exercise) activates our immune system and allows the physical energy and emotions related to any stress to be used effectively and released, freeing up space for new emotions to be present.
 This is one of the simplest and most effective ways to prevent and manage stress, so it is important that you find a type of exercise that you enjoy and is accessible on a regular basis.
 It ideally needs to raise the heart rate slightly above resting, yet not necessarily higher.
 What is important is that it is regular, ideally once a day and for at least fifteen minutes.

 By understanding our innate patterns for stress management and our emotional needs, and relating these strategies to today’s world, the benefits of this approach can be better understood and valued.
 This is especially true when combined with the traditional and complimentary stress management approach, encompassing relaxation and exercise.
-You can contact me here to arrange your free telephone consultation and if you’d like to know more about how I help clients with anxiety and stress concerns please click here.
+You can contact me to arrange your free telephone consultation or learn more about how I help clients with anxiety and stress concerns.